ofri/Open-Knesset/README.rst

 - ``cd Open-Knesset``
 - ``git pull git@github.com:hasadna/Open-Knesset.git master``
-- ``bin/buildout``                     # only needed if the file buildout.cfg was changed; but can't hurt you if you run it every time.
+- ``pip install -r requirements.txt``  # only needed if the file requirements.txt was changed; but can't hurt you if you run it every time.
-- ``bin/django syncdb --migrate``      # do not create a superuser account
+- ``./manage.py migrate``              # do not create a superuser account
-- ``bin/test``                         # if there are any failures, contact the other developers to see if that's something you should worry about.
+- ``./manage.py test``                 # if there are any failures, contact the other developers to see if that's something you should worry about.
-- ``bin/django runserver``             # now you can play with the site using your browser
+- ``./manage.py runserver``            # now you can play with the site using your browser

-if you get the add_persons_aliases alert try ``bin/django migrate --fake persons 0001``

 When you code
 ---------------